 Picking the Right Router for Your 80% Lower

-The 80% lower jig allows you to finish an 80% lower receiver by using an end mill bit and a handheld router.
-Your 80% jig helps to guide the router along with guide pins and side plates, allowing you to machine the fire control area.
+The 80 lower jig allows you to finish an 80% lower receiver by using an end mill bit and a handheld router.
+Your jig helps to guide the router along with pins and side plates, allowing you to machine the fire control area.
 This, in turn, allows you to install a lower parts kit and – voila!
 You’ve got a functional firearm by the ATF’s definition.

 But to the job done, you need a good handheld router.
 Obviously, we’re recommending our personal favorite and our customers’ favorite: The Porter Cable Handheld Laminate Router, otherwise called the Porter Cable 6430 router.
 This tough, precise little guy is perfect for machining 80% lowers.
+Many manufacturers use the 6430 when designing their jigs, so it’s a safe pick.

-The Porter Cable router was practically designed for machining aluminum: It operates at 31,000 RPM using a 4.5-amp motor – just enough cutting speed to power through, but slow enough to remain stable and predictable.
+The Porter Cable router was also practically designed for machining aluminum: It operates at 31,000 RPM using a 4.5-amp motor – just enough cutting speed to power through, but slow enough to remain stable and predictable.

 The cast aluminum base ensures your router will never scratch or mar up the finish on your lower, too.
 Locking clips allow for quick motor release and depth adjustment – exactly what you need to swap bits and depths while you machine that fire control group.